Taymouth Hours

-The Taymouth Hours (Yates Thompson MS 13) is an illuminated Book of Hours produced in England in about 1325–35.
+The Taymouth Hours (Yates Thompson MS 13) is an illuminated Book of Hours produced in England in about 1325–1335.
 It is named after Taymouth Castle where it was kept after being acquired by an Earl of Breadalbane in the seventeenth or eighteenth century.
 The manuscript's shelf mark originates from its previous owner, Henry Yates Thompson, who owned an extensive collection of illuminated medieval manuscripts which he sold or donated posthumously to the British Library.
 The Taymouth Hours is now held by the British Library Department of Manuscripts in the Yates Thompson collection.

 Most pages have a bas-de-page illustration, often accompanied by a caption in Anglo-Norman French or Latin.
 A few have bilingual captions that include Middle English.
-During this period in Medieval England, Anglo-Norman would have been the language most commonly spoken by affluent and royal families.
+During this period in medieval England, Anglo-Norman would have been the language most commonly spoken by affluent and royal families.
 The illustrations include both sacred and secular scenes.
 Picture-narratives of the stories of Bevis of Hampton (ff.
 8v–12) and Guy of Warwick (ff.
 12v–17) appear at the beginning of the text, while below the Matins of the Hours of the Virgin (ff.
 60v–67v) are fifteen scenes depicting a tale of a damsel captured by a wild man.

 History

-Possible Patrons/Intended Owners
+Possible patrons/intended owners

 There have been numerous attempts to identify the book's patron and original intended owner.
 It has been speculated that the patron and destinee was Isabella of France, wife of Edward II, or that the book may have been made for one of their daughters, Joan of the Tower.
 Other scholars have speculated that Philippa of Hainault, wife of Edward III, son of Isabella and Edward II, was the original intended owner.
 Illustrations of a crowned woman are featured on four different pages of the book (ff.
 7r, 18r, 118v, and 139r), serving as the initial indication of a royal patron and/or recipient.
 The quality of illustrations and impressive materials such as gold leaf also point to an aristocratic patronage.
 The Taymouth Hours is one of two English books of hours made between 1240 and 1350 with links to royal patronage; thus it exemplifies a higher level of craftsmanship compared to other books of hours assumed to have been owned by affluent, secular individuals.
 The most puzzling piece of the question of patronage and intended ownership is the inclusion of two illustrations that depict crowned women kneeling in prayer, each with a male companion: one of the men is bare-headed while the other wears a crown.